tiepdotme/www.polibyte.com/nashville.md

 If you want to know what's happening around town, pick up a copy of the [Nashville Scene](http://www.nashvillescene.com/).
 If you're specifically interested in tech events, check out [cal.nashvl.org](http://cal.nashvl.org/) and consider joining [NashDev](http://nashdev.com/) on Slack.

+Here is [another](https://github.com/websages/nashville) good list of recommendations from my friends at The Bikeshed.